Oza94/node-press/README.md

 node-press
 ==========

 A minimalist content management system running on node.js.
+See it live at [http://node-press.com](http://node-press.com/).

 **Note**: this project is very new, under active development and is not suitable for production apps for the moment.
 However any feedback will be greatly appreciated.